This list compiles all the resource lists from the five modules.

 Disclosure of Information from Student Records (FERPA guidelines) (pdf)

-The Students of Concern Committee is not meant to be the sole mechanism of communication and will not take the place of services provided by Counseling & Psychological Services, Center for Student Conduct, University Police, or other established student services.
+The Students of Concern Committee is not meant to be the sole mechanism of communication and does not take the place of services provided by Counseling and Psychological Services, the Center for Student Conduct, the University Police, or other established student services.

 Campus Police Department